-You will usually be able to go home a day after your operation.
-A doctor may need to perform an internal examination before you go home particularly if you have had both anterior and a posterior repair.
+You can usually go home after one to two days.
+A doctor may need to perform an internal examination before you go home.

 When can I resume intercourse?

 We would advise that you wait for the review in the clinic before resuming sexual intercourse to allow time for internal healing.